 One of the most common—and worst—problems for multichannel sellers is running out of stock, then having someone place an order on eBay before anyone can update the quantity on the listing.
 This forces the seller to cancel the sale and counts as a defective transaction.
 It can cost you Top Rated Seller status or have even graver consequences.

-The best solution is to use inventory management software like Ecomdash to automatically track and update inventory levels across all sales channels and warehouses.
+The best solution is to use ecommerce inventory management software to automatically track and update inventory levels across all sales channels and warehouses.
 That way, you’ll never have to cancel eBay orders due to an out-of-stock mix-up again.

 eBay Sales Down No More!